MUtterback85/plm_fixes/README.md

  [see http://stackoverflow.com/questions/31988449/implementation-of-breusch-pagan-test-for-random-effects-in-plm-with-unbalanced-p]

- Instructions:
+ ##Instructions:

- load this file after package plm is loaded
+ Load this file after package plm is loaded.
 The following functions are then masked:
    - pdwtest.panelmodel() and pdwtest.formula (used by pdwtest())
    - summary.plm() and print.summary.plm() (used by summary())
    - plmtest()